railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 Defining a project and its tasks
 --------------------------------

-To define a new project, go to the menu :menuselection:`Project Management --> Projects --> New Project`.
+To define a new project, go to the menu :menuselection:`Project --> Project --> Projects`.
-Give your new project a :guilabel:`Project Name`.
+Select :guilabel:`New` and give your new project a :guilabel:`Project Name`.

 You can put this project into a hierarchy, as a child of a :guilabel:`Parent Project`, and give it a :guilabel:`Project Manager`.
-You can also give it a general duration by completing :guilabel:`Starting Date` and :guilabel:`Expected End`.
+You can also give it a general duration by completing :guilabel:`Start Date` and :guilabel:`End Date`.

-By checking the box :guilabel:`Warn manager`, you configure the system to send the project manager an Open ERP request every time that a task is closed.
+By checking the box :guilabel:`Warn Manager`, you configure the system to send the project manager an Open ERP request every time that a task is closed.
-You can also link to a :guilabel:`Working Time` category, and an :guilabel:`Analytic Account`.
+You can also link to a :guilabel:`Working Time` category.
-And you add :guilabel:`Project Members` as you need.
+And you add :guilabel:`Members` as you need.

-.. note:: Warn Customer setup
+.. note:: Warn Partner setup

-   If you check :guilabel:`Warn customer`, you should define a page header and footer in the :guilabel:`Partner Info` tab for use in an email.
+   If you check :guilabel:`Warn Partner`, you should define a page header and footer in the :guilabel:`Billing` tab for use in an email.
    Open ERP prepares an email that the user can send to the client each time that a task is completed.
 The contents of this email are based on details of the project task, and can be modified by the user before the email is sent.